gustaveroussy/sopa/docs/tutorials/cli_usage.md

 ### Option 1: Cellpose

 First, generate the bounding boxes of the patches on which Cellpose will be run.
-Here, the patches have a width and height of 1500 pixels, and an overlap of 50 pixels.
+Here, the patches have a width and height of 1500 pixels and an overlap of 50 pixels.
 We advise bigger sizes for real datasets (see our default parameters in one of our [config files](https://github.com/gustaveroussy/sopa/tree/master/workflow/config)).
 On the toy dataset, this will generate **4** patches.

 ```sh
 sopa patchify image tuto.zarr --patch-width-pixel 1500 --patch-overlap-pixel 50
 ```

 Now, we can run Cellpose on each individual patch.
-Execute the following command line on all `patch-index` (i.e., `0`, `1`, `2`, and `3`) to run Cellpose using DAPI only (you can add an additionnal channel, for instance `--channels DAPI --channels PolyT`):
+Execute the following command line on all `patch-index` (i.e., `0`, `1`, `2`, and `3`) to run Cellpose using DAPI only (you can add an additional channel, for instance, `--channels DAPI --channels PolyT`):

 !!! tip
-    Running manually the commands below can involve using many consecutive command, so we recommend automatizing it.
+    Manually running the commands below can involve using many consecutive commands, so we recommend automatizing it.
 For instance, this can be done using Snakemake or Nextflow.
-Mainly, this will help you parallelizing it, since you can run each task on seperate jobs, or using multithreading.
+This will help you parallelize it since you can run each task on separate jobs or using multithreading.
 You can also see how we do it in the [Sopa Snakemake pipeline](https://github.com/gustaveroussy/sopa/blob/master/workflow/Snakefile).

     To automatically get the number of patches, you can either open the `tuto.zarr/.sopa_cache/patches_file_image` file, or compute `len(sdata['sopa_patches'])` in Python.